zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 ## Commands SDK details

 Below details the SDK that developers can use to create extensions for the DevPal.
-These interfaces are exposed through the `Microsoft.Windows.Run` namespace.
+These interfaces are exposed through the `Microsoft.CommandPalette.Extensions` namespace.
 We'll expose an SDK with helper classes and default implementations in the `Microsoft.CommandPalette.Extensions` namespace.

 > [NOTE!]
 >
 > In the following SDK details, `csharp` & `c#` code fences to show snippets of
-> what the `Microsoft.Windows.Run` interface will look like.
+> what the `Microsoft.CommandPalette.Extensions` interface will look like.
 This is roughly
 > `midl` v3 in this spec, with one modification.
 I'm using the made up `async`
 > keyword to indicate that a method is async.
 In the real `.idl`, these methods
 > will be replaced with `IAsyncAction` for `async void` and `IAsyncOperation<T>`